 Continuing the guidelines on building a good Epic Duels deck.
 So you know why you’re doing a deck, and you know, typically in a combination of 4-6 cards, it’s path to victory.
 Now what?

-I call it “bread and butter” because every major character needs special cards that boost his offense, an offensive move s/he can rely on, his or her bread-and-butter.
+I call these cards “bread and butter” because every major character needs special cards that boost his offense, an offensive move s/he can rely on, his or her bread-and-butter.
 Some boxes need to be checked:

 – There needs to be at least 3 copies of this card, 4 is also fine.